-People new to the park can get their bearings by using one of the maps that are posted around the park to help you navigate your way around the "hollow."
+People new to the park can get their bearings by using one of the maps that are posted around the park to help them navigate their way around the “hollow.”
 (You can click here for an online version and start planning your trip now.)

 One of my favorite “rides” is the lazy river ride.
 At Dollywood, it is called the Downbound Float Trip.
 The 1500-foot journey is a great way to cool off while slowly meandering through the park.
 Though the park was crowded when I attended, finding a float was not a problem.

 There are several places around the park to get a bite to eat, such as Campsite Grill where you can order burgers, fries, chicken tenders, pizza, and child’s meals.
 (Gluten-free options are available, too – just ask!)

 Tip: Buy a refillable mug at the beginning of your day so that you can stay hydrated all day long.
 (Also, on very busy days they might sell out of the mugs!)

 Splash Country has attractions for everyone.
 Little Creek Falls has a children’s pool, slides, and an activity center for small children.

 The Cascades is another area designed for those under 48 inches and it includes a giant cascading waterfall, 2 Grotto Slides, an active “geyser”, a contoured seating area, interactive elements, and water jets and bubblers.

 There is an abundance of water rides for bigger “kids,” too, such as The Butterfly pictured above which plunges riders down 55-foot-long extreme slides.
 For the more adventurous, there is even more!